July 25, 2024

 What is the Difference Between Translation and Localization?

-If you operate your business across international boundaries or you are looking to expand globally, communicating with your clients/customers in the language and way that they understand is key to business success.
+If you operate your business across international boundaries or are looking to expand globally, communicating with your clients/customers in the language and way they understand is key to business success.
 This is why you will need translation and/or localization services.
 Most individuals in business circles assume translation and localization are one and the same term, there are distinct differences and knowing them will help you make informed decisions when the need arises.

 Translation is the process of changing a source text into a target language.
 In the language industry, translation is referred to as ‘t9n’.

-Localization is the process of translating the content according to the locale, making it culturally relevant to the target audience.
-In the language industry, localization is also referred to as ‘L10n’.
+Localization translates the content according to the locale, making it culturally relevant to the target audience.
+In the language industry, localization is also called ‘L10n’.

 Differences between translation and localization